July 25, 2025 (Investorideas.com Newswire) — In 1914, a

 fought the Germans with an extended, enduring, horrible, skilful

-wrote after the struggle.
+endurance,” he wrote after the struggle.

 The English poet Robert Graves was much less charitable.
 In his 1929